stendarr/7XX-statusfuckery/README.md

 ```<?php include "statusfuckery.php"?>```

-It will then choose one of the Status Codes randomly from an array.
+It will then choose one of the Status Codes randomly from an array and add it to the HTTP Header.